peka01/helpdoc/ntr-test/docs/en/troubleshooting.md

 ## Preventive measures

 ### To avoid problems:
-1. **Refresh regularly**: Reload the page when you notice that something seems strange
+1. **Refresh regularly**: reload the page when you notice that something seems strange
 2. **Check the balance**: Check the balance of your voucher regularly
-3. **Register on time**: Register for training courses as soon as you know you are interested
+3. **Register on time**: Sign up for training courses as soon as you know you are interested
 4. **Mark attendance when you are sure**: Wait to mark attendance until you are sure you can attend

 ### Technical tips: